1. I just purchased one of your bags – do I treat it before I use it?

 4. My bag is dirty and dusty.
 How do I clean it?

 Depending on the type of stain or dirt just use a damp cloth and gently dab it on the stain.
 Don’t use any soap or unnatural substances, just water.
-Definitely don’t pop ‘em in the wash!
-A bit of extra care is advised with our Hombre satchels, think before you dab or rub – in case of more serious emergencies we recommend consulting your local bootmaker.
+Definitely don’t pop it in the wash!

 5. My bag has stretched and doesn’t look like its former self!
 How can I reverse this?

 Sorry to crush your hopes and dreams, but you can’t.
 Leather stretches out, but not back.
 If you overfill a satchel or wallet, it will never look the same.
-Just learn to carry the right amount, and your satchel will take care of itself.
+So don't overfill your bag at first, try and carry just what you need and your satchel will take care of itself, gently stretching over time.

-6. My bag is getting moldy, oh no!
+6. My bag is getting mouldy, oh no!

 7. My Indian goat leather bag smells!
 What do I do?

 No bag is the same – some smell a little, some don’t.
-Again, the key here is air.
-Our Indian leather bags all go through a very natural manufacturing process, which means they can at times retain a fairly strong smell for a while.
-We can suggest you open the bag completely and hang it in a shady, airy location for 3-5 days.
+Again, the key here is "air".
+Our Indian Goat Leather bags all go through a very natural manufacturing process, which means they can at times retain a fairly strong smell for a while.
+We suggest you open the bag completely and hang it in a shady, airy location for 3-5 days.
 This will go a long way to help the leather breathe and cure.